 Notes and links

-Brendan is on Twitter as @brandybongos, Nathan is @nathanbottomley, Todd is @toddbeilby and Richard is @RichardLStone.
-The Flight Through Entirety theme was arranged by Cameron Lam, and the logo was designed by Anthony Wells.
+Nathan is on Twitter as @nathanbottomley, James is @ohjamessellwood, and Max Jelbart is @max_jelbart.
+The Flight Through Entirety theme was arranged by Cameron Lam, and the strings performance was by Jane Aubourg.
 You can follow the podcast on Twitter at @FTEpodcast.
-And more surprising and completely reliable information about the show can be found at @FTEwhofacts.
+You can also find intermittently amusing and incredibly accurate facts about Doctor Who at @FTEwhofacts.

 We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
 Please consider rating or reviewing us on iTunes, or we’ll write a blistering satire of your most cherished political opinions and fill it with farting green aliens.